SymptomsBy Mayo Clinic Staff

-Peyronie's disease symptoms may appear suddenly or may develop gradually.
+Peyronie's disease signs and symptoms might appear suddenly or develop gradually.
 The most common signs and symptoms include:

 - Scar tissue.
 The scar tissue (plaques) associated with Peyronie's disease can be felt under the skin of the penis as flat lumps or a band of hard tissue.

 - Shortening of the penis.
-Your penis may become shorter as a result of Peyronie's disease.
+Your penis might become shorter as a result of Peyronie's disease.

 When to see a doctor